melineab/convolution/readme.txt

-CONVOLUTION 3D:
+ convolution - convolution calculator for three-dimensional matrices

+  This modul provides Convolution class that has a convolution_3d metod.
+The metod performs a convolution operation on the input data.
+Convolution is a mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other.
-      The function gets the names of the input files, the name of the output file, the bias value.
+The Convolution class gets the names of the input files, the name of the output file, and the bias value.
+And the convolution_3d method calculates the convolution according to the input.

 INPUT:
       Input files are:
-          File of core matrix,
+          File containing base matrix,
           file of filter matrix

       File formats and structure: